Heart rate training limitations

 Strengths

-A reduction in heart rate for a given intensity is usually indicative of an improvement in fitness.
+A reduction in heart rate for a given intensity usually indicates an improvement in fitness.
 In our experience, previously inactive individuals and those returning from a period of injury are often delighted to see a reduction in heart rate for a given intensity after only four weeks of aerobic training.

 Limitations

-A number of factors other than a change in fitness might explain why heart rates can differ from one test to another; for example:
+Many factors other than a change in fitness might explain why heart rates can differ from one test to another; for example (Halson et al. 2004)[2]

 • natural biological variation is such that heart rate can vary by 2 to 4 beats/min from one day to the next

-• dehydration can increase heart rate by up to 7.5%
+• dehydration can increase the heart rate by up to 7.5%

 • heat and humidity can increase heart rate by around 10 beats/min

-• altitude can increase heart rate by 10-20%, even with acclimatisation [2]
+• altitude can increase the heart rate by 10-20%, even with acclimatisation

-Trained individuals are unlikely to experience discernible reductions in submaximal heart rates and improvements in fitness are best identified from changes in the blood lactate response to exercise.
+Trained individuals are unlikely to experience noticeable reductions in submaximal heart rates, and improvements in fitness are best identified from changes in the blood lactate response to exercise.

 Measuring exercise intensity